jiffyclub/palettable/README.rst

 `BrewerMap` Objects
 ~~~~~~~~~~~~~~~~~~~

 Color maps are represented by `BrewerMap` objects.
-The have a few useful
+They have a few useful
 attributes::

     # colorbrewer2.org url